Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Retrieving Hamiltonian parameters

 Equation~\eqref{eq:time_dependentHamiltonian_ev} exhibits sidebands at $\omega_x+m\omega_f$ weighted by the Bessel coefficients $J_m\left( \delta/\omega_f\right)$.
 In the presence of Kerr and cross-Kerr terms, these sidebands are shifted by the effective frequencies $\Omega_i^\text{eff}$, combining the effects of frequency and intensity-dependent phase rotations.

 By simulating with a modulated amplitude $\delta=4$ and frequency $\omega_f=\pi/e$, we verified that the algorithm successfully recovered $\hat{\omega}_f$ within $1.74\%$ of their actual value.
 Figure~\ref{fig:time_dependentHamiltonian} shows how the imaginary part of the spectrum grows and recovers all oscillation frequencies, even when time-dependent Hamiltonians are present.
 These can be identified as the expected sidebands presented in Eq.~\eqref{eq:time_dependentHamiltonian_ev}.
 Moreover, as detailed in Sect.~\ref{sec:connection_Koopman_mHAVOK}, their appearance can be interpreted as eigenvalues of the Koopman generator restricted to the space of quantum observables, and whose realization is given by $\mathbf{A}$.
-This allows us to span a Koopman-invariant subspace from the observables, providing a well-behaved linear evolution of the dynamics, even in the presence of time-dependent parameters.
+This allows us to approximate a Koopman-invariant subspace from the observables, providing a well-behaved linear evolution of the dynamics, even in the presence of time-dependent parameters.
 To achieve this, all relevant frequencies must be captured, which is indeed the case.

 As a limitation, the method had difficulty retrieving $\omega_f$ for large modulation coefficients $(\delta>3)$.
-For instance, when the modulation amplitude was increased to $\delta=10$, the spectrum did not show a recognizable pattern.
+For instance, when the modulation amplitude was increased to $\delta=10$, the spectrum exhibited no recognizable pattern.
 One of the retrieved frequencies was identified as $\hat{\omega}_y$ with an error of 0.06\%.
 However, the preceding and following frequencies could not be expressed as a linear combination of $\hat{\omega}_x$ or $\hat{\omega}_f$.
 As $\delta$ increases, it brings in contributions from more Bessel functions in Eq.~\eqref{eq:time_dependentHamiltonian_ev}, leading to the appearance of multiple neighboring and closely spaced sidebands.
-Therefore, the algorithm is unable to isolate and retrieve the modulated frequency $\hat{\omega}_f$.
-However, the forced linear model can still reconstruct the system dynamics, mainly because the additional nonlinear dimensions captured in $\mathbf{B}$ are related to multiple Bessel functions.
+Therefore, the algorithm cannot isolate and retrieve the modulated frequency $\hat{\omega}_f$.
+However, the forced linear model can still reconstruct the system dynamics, primarily because the additional nonlinear dimensions captured in $\mathbf{B}$ are expressed in terms of multiple Bessel functions.
 Despite this capability, the model does not accurately retrieve the modulated frequency.